andrewtholt/powerManagement/microPythonNode/README.md

 mqtt is the name/address of the MQTT server password is the router password.

-then, to use thje example above:
+then, to use the example above:

 ./build tstApp

-It will use the roure defined and output app.py
+It will use the router defined and output to app.py